Superdiffusive and Subdiffusive Exceptional Times in the Dynamical Discrete Web

 (see Proposition \ref{Kbound}).
-Given $\gamma$, let $C_{\infty}(\gamma)$ be the corresponding rectangle event for Brownian motions.
-That is, the event that two independent Brownian motions started at $\pm \gamma^{-1}$ stay within $[-1,1]$ for $0\leq t \leq 1$.
-Then we have: \begin{prop} \end{prop} This is established by a modification of the arguments used in Proposition 5.3 from \cite{OP}.
-As in \cite{OP}, we drop $K$ from the notation.
+Given $\gamma$, let $C_{\infty}(\gamma)$ be the corresponding rectangle event for Brownian motions; that is, the event that two independent Brownian motions started at $\pm \gamma^{-1}$ stay within $[-1,1]$ for $0\leq t \leq 1$.
+Then we have: \begin{prop} \end{prop} As an immediate consequence of this we have $\dim_H(\tilde{T}^{\pm}(K)) \to 1$ as $K \to \infty$.
+Proposition \ref{ldim} is established by a modification of the arguments used in Proposition 5.3 from \cite{OP}.
+We will drop the $K$ dependence from the notation for the moment.
 First we define a family of random measures, $\sigma_{n,m}$, that play the role of the $\sigma_n$ from their proof.
 As above, we take $C_k:=C_k^0$.
 Given a Borel set $E$ in $[0,1]$, $n \geq m$, we define:

 and notice that $\sigma_{n,m}$ is supported on $\bar{E}_{n,m}$, the closure of: